wavebyrd/great_expectations/docs/docusaurus/docs/core/customize_expectations/expectation_conditions.md

    ```python title="Python" name="docs/docusaurus/docs/core/customize_expectations/_examples/expectation_conditions.py - example Expectation without conditions"
    ```

-   And this code adds a condition to the Expectation that specifies the value of the `"Survived"` column is `1` if the individual was a first class passenger:
+   And this code adds a condition to the Expectation that specifies the value of the `"Survived"` column is `1` if the individual was a first-class passenger:

    <Tabs className="hidden" queryString="condition_parser" groupId="condition_parser" defaultValue='pandas' values={[{label: 'pandas', value:'pandas'}, {label: 'Spark', value:'spark'}, {label: 'SQL', value:'sql'}]}>